ProgrammingHero1/independent-service-provider-website/task-description.md

 1. Your checkout page will be a dynamic route with route parameter having the id of the service user created.
 In the checkout page, you will have a simple form that you will have fields for user name, user email address, address, and phone number.
 Once the user submits the form, you will display the  user, `thank you for the booking.`
 2. Use the Environment variable to hide the firebase key
 3. Add active routes to see which route you are.
+4. If possible, make the entire website responsive.
+Once you are done making the home page responsive, you wont need much things to do to make the entire website responsive.

 ### Optional:
 1. For the Checkout page, you can use basic html form or any css library.
 However, we encourage you to try out the `react hook form`.